offbynull/learn/Biology/input/input.md

 The book says that each cell can contain one or more “nearly identical” copies of the DNA -- because of mutations constantly happening?
 ```

-`{bm} Ribonucleic acid` (`{bm} RNA`) is another common form of nucleic acid.
+`{bm} Ribonucleic acid` (`{bm} RNA/(RNA)/`) is another common form of nucleic acid.
 RNA is a molecule used as a transferring mechanism for copying over information from DNA to other cellular machinery.
 It's also used as information storage for (some?) viruses.

 The monomers that make up nucleic acid molecule are called `{bm} nucleotide`s, and the order they appear in defines the genetic information/instructions.